Overcoming Exhibitionism: How to Stop Exposing Yourself in Public: Flashing, Mooning, Exposing Genitals, Sexual Deviancy

 Numerous studies have shown that emotional or physical abuse occurring in one’s childhood increases the risk of a person developing exhibitionism.

-Traumatic Brian Injury
+Traumatic Brain Injury

 Action Steps and Treatment Plan

-Exhibitionism is a serious problem, and can cause great discomfort to the target of the exhibitionist, and the exhibitionist as well.
+Exhibitionism is a serious problem and can cause great discomfort to the target of the exhibitionist, and the exhibitionist as well.
 Hence, treating exhibitionism aggressively, with a combination of counseling psychotherapy and medication, is a recommended solution.

-Counseling and Psychotherapy
+Individual Counseling and Psychotherapy

 Individual counseling is often very helpful in that the exhibitionist learns coping mechanisms for resisting the urge to expose his or her body to others.
 Counseling patients are taught how their thoughts effect their emotions, and how negative emotions can lead to sexually deviant behaviors.
 Also, persons in counseling are encouraged to identify any reasons they are using to justify their inappropriate behavior.